balmebru/FishIDisease/README.md

 - Extract Mask: Generate and store the segmentation mask for further analysis.
 - Extract Low-Level Features: Measure fish attributes such as redness, size, color patterns, or other relevant indicators for disease detection.

-Progress report:

-- yolov11 detection and segmentation did not work --> switched to pormpt based mask segmentation with sam
-- yolov11 detection plus sam2 segmentation works now --> start to identify fish and segment with sam2

 Below the SAM output and the prompted point: